Godot (game engine)

-Godot (preferentially /ˈɡɒdoʊ/ GOD-oh) is a cross-platform, free and open-source game engine released under the permissive MIT license.
+Godot (/ˈɡɒdoʊ/ GOD-oh, /ɡəˈdoʊ/ gə-DOH, or /ˈɡoʊdQt/ GOH-dot) is an open source game engine released under the MIT License.
 It was initially developed in Buenos Aires by Argentine software developers Juan Linietsky and Ariel Manzur for several companies in Latin America prior to its public release in 2014.
 The development environment runs on many platforms, and can export to several more.
-It is designed to create both 2D and 3D games targeting PC, mobile, web, and virtual, augmented, and mixed reality platforms and can also be used to develop non-game software.
+It is designed to create both 2D and 3D games targeting PC, mobile, web, consoles, and virtual, augmented, and mixed reality platforms, and can also be used to develop non-game software.

 Features

-Godot allows video game developers to create both 3D and 2D games using multiple programming languages, such as C++, C# and GDScript.
+Godot allows video game developers to create both 3D and 2D games using multiple programming languages, such as C++, C#, and GDScript.
+With the support of GDExtensions, developers can integrate external libraries into their projects or create bindings to their programming language of choice.
 It makes use of a hierarchy of nodes to facilitate the development experience.
 Classes can be derived from a node type to create more specialized node types that inherit behavior.
 Nodes are organized inside of "scenes", which are reusable, instantiable, inheritable, and nestable groups of nodes.
 Nodes are connected by signals, which can transmit data objects.
 All game resources, including scripts and graphical assets, are saved as part of the computer's file system (rather than in a database).
 This storage solution is intended to facilitate collaboration between game development teams using software version control systems.

+The engine enables developers to create both 2D and 3D games across desktop, mobile, browser, and console platforms without licensing fees.
+The engine has received updates such as a path-tracing renderer for 3D graphics, improving its capabilities for realistic rendering.
+It has cross-platform deployment, and virtual reality integration.